contuga/contuga-docs/README.md

 ## API

 The API documentation is publicly available on [contuga.eu/api/docs/](https://www.contuga.eu/api/docs/).
+The browsable version of the API can be found on [contuga.eu/en/api/](https://www.contuga.eu/en/api/).